meshcloud/building-blocks/ionos/virtual-data-center/README.md

 # IONOS Virtual Data Center Building Block

-Module that creates a Virtual Data Center in IONOS Cloud and assigns a given user with Admin Permissions in the newly created Virtual Data Center
+Module that creates a Virtual Data Center in IONOS Cloud and assigns users in meshStack with Project permissions in the newly created Virtual Data Center.
 You can use it as a self-built platform integration in meshStack.

 ## How to create this Platform Integration in meshStack